 You can modify the automatic relationships or create new custom relationships by selecting Data > Edit Relationships.

 The automatic method works well if the field you are employing to create the blend has the same field name in both data sources, or if you alias the field names in Tableau so that they match.
-The Superstore datasource contains geographic sales data.
+The Superstore data source contains geographic sales data.
 The Superstore data set doesn’t include population data.
 But, the United States Census Bureau website has population data.

 Just two columns of data are included in the table.
-It is important to note the field description for the state.
+It is important to note the field description of the state.
 Once again— for automatic blending to work— the field name for the blend must be the same, in Superstore and the census data file.
 If the fields are not the same you will need to edit the name in the spreadsheet or rename the fields in Tableau so that they match.

 To automatically blend the population data with the Superstore data builds a view in Tableau that contains the state field.

 Superstore is the primary data source.
 The bar chart is filtered for the desired year.
 The population data is from a completely different data source, but both data sources include the word State.
-Automatic blending can now be done by pointing at the population data spreadsheet and dragging it into the worksheet shown in below diagram.
+Automatic blending can now be done by pointing at the population data spreadsheet and dragging it into the worksheet shown in the below diagram.
 Once that is done, the data from the population spreadsheet can be used in the workbook.
 The visualization uses the blended population data to express sales per hundred thousand population by state.

 Look at the data window in the upper left of below diagram.
 The blue check next to the Superstore data source indicates that it is the primary data source.
 The orange check next to the population data denotes it is the secondary data source.
 Since the secondary source is highlighted, you see its dimensions and measure fields below.
 The orange border on the left side of the dimensions and measures shelves confirms that they come from the secondary data source and the orange link to the right of the State field indicates that the field is used for the blend.